Skip to main content

 • replayability

-Overall, the game has limited replayability, primarily due to its short length of around three hours and minimal choices that affect the outcome.
-While there are a few missable achievements that can encourage a second playthrough, most players find that the lack of significant variation in the story diminishes the incentive to replay.
-Despite this, some appreciate the ability to complete the game in a single sitting, making it a worthwhile experience for those who enjoy the narrative.
+Overall, the game has limited replayability, primarily due to its short duration of around three hours and minimal choices that affect the outcome.
+While there are a few missable achievements that can encourage a second playthrough, most players find the lack of significant variation in gameplay and endings diminishes the incentive to replay.
+Despite its engaging storyline, many reviewers suggest that the game may not justify its price for those seeking extensive replay value.

 • “It's always a plus when there are missable achievements because it does add some replay value.”